Lyne, Scottish Borders

 By an Act of the Scottish Parliament of 1621, the Parish of Lyne was joined to that Megget, some 14 mi to the south without any proper connecting road.
 This union was dissolved after 270 years in 1891.

+Etymology of Lyne is derived from Llŷn or Lleyn as in the peninsula in Wales which has its etymology from “laigin” from Ireland which the tribe from SE Ireland in Leinster and means “spear/lance”.
+The word Llŷn in Cumbric is rendered (Llŷn) leyn as well with the meaning “spear or blade” which in Gaelic is “an Lainn”.